 Most importantly, notice how you are experiencing yourself in a body after your class.
 Was there a shift?
 Were you able to experience anything pleasurable?
 Did you have any feelings of being safe?
 Were there moments of feeling unsafe, uncomfortable or panicky?

 Working with resolving trauma can actually be easy.
 It does not have to be hard.
 You have already been through the hardest part.
 Whatever happened already happened.
 Your body just needs some very specific attention and care to complete whatever was unable to complete in order to defend and/ or protect yourself.
 Actually being in your body is a very empowering experience.
 Trust me, you are worthy of being able to feel empowered and alive in a body.
 You have already made it this far.
-You and your body are really pretty darn amazing!
 Making friends with your body is actually the very first step in healing trauma.